Niravaana/HIP-BVH-Construction/README.md

 # HIP-BVH-Construction

-This repo is implementation of different GPU build methods.
+This repo is implementation of different GPU BVH build methods and optimizations.
 Following methods are on the roadmap.

 1. LBVH - Based on research paper [Maximizing Parallelism in the Construction of BVHs, Octrees, and k-d Trees](https://research.nvidia.com/sites/default/files/publications/karras2012hpg_paper.pdf) **[DONE]**
-2. Binned SAH Builder - Based on research paper "On fast Construction of SAH-based Bounding Volume Hierarchies, by I. Wald" [CPU implementation in progress]
+2. Binned SAH Builder - Based on research paper "On fast Construction of SAH-based Bounding Volume Hierarchies, by I. Wald" [CPU implementation DONE]
 3. PLOC - Based on research paper "Parallel Locally-Ordered Clustering for Bounding Volume Hierarchy Construction, by D. Meister and J. Bittner"

 # Details on LBVH Implementation